rehierl/node-tree-outliner/3-basic-design/3-5-0-subsection.md

 Note that all of these independent and intermediate subsections will be ignored by the following considerations.
 That is, because the focus still is on multiple sections that all are related with each other.

-**CLARIFICATION**
-As obvious as it may be, a subsequent sectioning node (type-1 or type-2), which is a sibling to a type-1 sectioning node, can never declare a subsection to that presequent type-1 section.

-That is, because the presequent section will be closed before the subsequent sectioning node can be entered.
-Consequently, both sections will not share any content nodes.
-And, because of that, the very definition of the term "subsection" does not apply.

-Note that the subsequent section can also not be redefined (e.g. via a rank value) to be an inner section of the closed presequent section.
-Any such redefinition would produce a conflict, as both sections are by structural relationship independent from each other.

 <!-- ======================================================================= -->
 ## tree of sections